Tales of a Woman at War....with the Military System

 Cranthorpe Millner Publishers

 Lieutenant-Colonel (retired) Di Allen was one of the first women at Sandhurst.
 Sandhurst was so unprepared there were no boots small enough for women and no beds for them (a recurrent theme).
 She served in the regular army, then in the reserves.
-She moved through the ranks into more senior leadership, creating new intelligence units.
+She moved through the ranks into more senior leadership, creating new intelligence units and encouraging modernisation.
 But with each success she achieved, resistance from those in charge increased.

-In November 2018, Diane received an OBE.
-By November 2019, she had started a messy divorce with the British Army.
+In November 2018, Diane received an OBE for her services.
+By November 2019, she had started a messy divorce with the British Army, after facing severe misogyny.
 This is her account of her time in service with the military; the comical, the tragic, the painful and the honest story of a woman for whom the Army will always be her true family.